 A family-friendly collection of some of the most classic and entertaining scary stories–perfect to share around the campfire.
-The stories in Campfire Tales For Kids can be read aloud or easily retold; either way, your fellow campers may want to sleep with your flashlight on.
+The tales in Campfire Tales For Kids can be read aloud or easily retold; either way, your fellow campers may want to sleep with their flashlight on.

 Curious Kids Nature Guide: Explore the Amazing Outdoors of the Pacific Northwest

-Filled with fun facts and 100 full-color, beautiful, and scientifically accurate illustrations, this nature guide will inspire kids to go outdoors and discover the natural wonders of the Pacific Northwest.
+This nature guide is filled with fun facts and 100 full-color, beautiful, and scientifically accurate illustrations.
+It will inspire kids to go outdoors and discover the natural wonders of the Pacific Northwest.